Computational-Mafia/vca/workspace/Error_documentation_2.md

 The ampersand's equivalance to the word "and" is what tripped me up here.
 I could easily add, but how many votes would it address?

 ### 1517 // 33249
-I could similarly account for the edgec case where someone breaks quote tags if I wanted to, but its impact wouldn't be substantial.
+I could similarly account for the edge case where someone breaks quote tags if I wanted to, but its impact wouldn't be substantial.

 ### 1544 // 37632
 A clear case of the votecounter being overeager, but at least it's pretty niche.